LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 **Before you start the application** you must configure the *EmaConfig.xml file* to specify the host name of the server (the TREP or Elektron platform) to which the EMA connects.
 This is set thanks to the value of the *\<ChannelGroup>\<ChannelList>\<Channel>\<Host>* node.
 This value can be a remote host name or IP address.

-To start the *ChainExpander* run the *run-chain-expander.bat* or the *run-chain-expander.ksh* script.
+To start the *ChainExpander* run the *chain-expander.bat* or the *chain-expander.ksh* script.
 These scripts depend on the *JAVA_HOME* and *ELEKTRON_JAVA_HOME* environment variables that must have been defined for the build scripts.

 ### Usage

-    usage: ChainExpander [-s service-name] [-u user-name] chain-name -s,--service-name <arg>   Elektron or TREP service name Default value: ELEKTRON_DD
+    usage: chain-expander [-s service-name] [-u user-name] chain-name -s,--service-name <arg>   Elektron or TREP service name Default value: ELEKTRON_DD
      -u,--user-name <arg>      DACS user name